kennyklee123/The-Virus-Tracker/README.md

 # Here is A Corona Virus Tracker!
 This web app is developed with React JS, Material UI,  Charts JS, and Axios.
-In addition, this app allows users to view the daily data fetched using an API that grabs information from John Hopkins regarding the COVID-19.
+In addition, this app allows users to view the daily data fetched from an API that receives information from John Hopkins regarding COVID-19 cases.

 To run this program run npm install and then npm start on your local machine!